kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 - Usage of a new message `KEMEncapsulation`.
 - The `CertificateVerify` message is not used.
-- Two extensions can be added to the `ClientHello` message: "cached_information" and "kem_encapsulation".
+- Two extensions can be added to the `ClientHello` message: "stored_auth_key" and "kem_encapsulation".
-- One extensions can be added to the `ServerHello` message: "cached_information".
+- One extensions can be added to the `ServerHello` message: "stored_auth_key".

 KEM-Auth preserves the same cryptographic negotiation with the addition of the KEM algorithms to the `signature_algorithms`.